World Refrigeration Day 2022 – Cooling matters!

 Data is also vital for F-Gas compliance to prevent any unwanted emissions.
 Legislation demands that movement of refrigerant gas must be tracked and recorded in an official logbook where the system charge is equivalent to 5 tonnes or more of CO2.
 Back-office systems must show all work completed on equipment.

-Software in the HVAC industry is becoming indispensable, especially when it comes to F-Gas compliance.
+Software in the HVAC software industry is becoming indispensable, especially when it comes to F-Gas compliance.
 While paper-based systems are still feasible, it is a time-consuming way of working, and as has been seen from the recent fines, any mistakes can be costly.

 Relevant software, QR code Apps for tracking assets and equipment, and data analytics all have a significant role to play in securing a safer, cooler future.